 There is an impressive fort inside the forest with a temple, which is visited regularly by the local population.

-The road from the main gate of the park to the fort is about 3 kilometers and you would come across people on bicycles, bikes and on foot too.
+The road from the main gate of the park to the fort is about 3 kilometres and you would come across people on bicycles, bikes and on foot too.
 Tigers have been spotted on or near this road, with no untoward incident.

 There are several lakes and other water bodies inside the reserve.
 The three famous lakes are Padam talao, Rajbagh talao and Malik talao.
 All three are beautiful in their own ways.
 Padam talao is the largest and Jogi Mahal is located at its edge.